 - Generously spray the tops of the tots with the nonstick cooking spray.

-- Bake for 10 minutes, flip the tots, spray the other side with the nonstick cooking spray, and bake for another 8-10 minutes, or until golden.
+- Bake for 10 minutes, flip, spray the other side with the nonstick cooking spray, and bake for another 8-10 minutes, or until golden.

 - As the tots cook, mix the mustard and maple syrup together for the dipping sauce.